Anti-Correlated Noise in Epoch-Based Stochastic Gradient Descent: Implications for Weight Variances in Flat Directions: Theory

-This assumption leads to the conclusion that the noise covariance matrix is also spatially independent, $\vec{C}(\Vec{\theta}) \equiv \vec{C}$, and that the actual autocorrelation of the SGD noise now follows the relation previously calculated in \cref{eq:noise_corr}.
-For further motivation we refer to \cref{sec:appendix_quadratic_noise}.
+{\bf Assumption 2: Anti-correlated noise } We assume that the covariance of the SGD noise is static and that its autocorrelation follows the relation previously calculated in \cref{eq:noise_corr}, even when the weight vector is not static.